shivamd/allrecipes/README.md

 1. Option for selecting what keys to return.
 2. Complex search with queries such as multiple ingredients, course, time etc.
 3. Faster test suite
-4. Move ingredients parsing into its own class.
-5. Add nutrional info to results.
+4. Add nutrional info to results.
-6. Add user photos for recipe to results
+5. Add user photos for recipe to results
-7. Able to get popular recipes of the day.
+6. Able to get popular recipes of the day.